Almond Flour Blondies

 Maple Syrup: Vanilla chocolate chip maple blondies just sounds too good to pass up.
 The maple syrup in this recipe is subtle, but adds some sweetness and moisture to the recipe.

-Eggs: Two eggs help give these blondies rice and make them super fluffy.
+Eggs: Two eggs will bind everything together and help the mixture rise.
 For a vegan option, you can sub for two flax eggs.
 Just mix 2 tbsp ground flax seeds with 5 tbsp of water and let thicken.

 Vanilla: You will need a full tablespoon (or 3 teaspoons) of vanilla extract for this recipe.